Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    **NOTE:**
    The following errors can be ignored if `<NODE>` has been removed and it is one of the first three worker, master, or storage nodes:
-   `Server URL: http://<NODE> ...
-ERROR: Server endpoint could not be reached`
+   - `Server URL: http://<NODE> ...
+ERROR: Server endpoint could not be reached`.

    **NOTE:**
-   If workers have been removed and the worker count is currently at two, failures for the following tests can be ignored.
-A re-check will be needed once workers are added and the count returns to three or above.
+   If workers have been removed and the worker count is currently at two, failures for the following tests can be ignored:
    - `Kubernetes Postgres Clusters have the Correct Number of Pods 'Running'`
    - `Kubernetes Postgres Clusters Have Leaders`
    - `Kubernetes Postgres Check for Replication Lag Across Pods in a Cluster`
    - `Verify cray etcd is healthy`

+   A re-check will be needed once workers are added and the count returns to three or above.

    **NOTE:**
    If a storage node has been added, ncn-healthcheck-storage failures for the following test may need to be remediated based on the test description information and the ncn-healthcheck-storage tests should then be re-run to verify all tests pass.